2024 OFC Men's Nations Cup qualification

 The 2024 OFC Men's Nations Cup qualifying round served as qualification for the 2024 OFC Men's Nations Cup.
 This tournament marked the first time since 2002 that qualification for the OFC Nations Cup was not held in conjunction with the FIFA World Cup qualification rounds for OFC.
 Tonga was confirmed as qualification hosts on 1 December 2023.
 The tournament took place from 20 to 26 March 2024.

 Qualified teams

-Status of countries with respect to the 2024 OFC Men's Nations Cup:
+Status of nations with respect to the 2024 OFC Men's Nations Cup: